WhitneyLampkin/ckad-prep/cheatsheets/randomness.md

 `k describe pod [pod_name] | grep -i status:` - output the current status of a pod `k describe job` - see job history in Events section `--labels project=plt-6cc-api` - add labels to pods
+- only use `volumeName` when binding new PVCs to existing PV